Cuppixx/using-grapheneos.io/README.md

 GrapheneOS doesn’t ship with voice input out of the box, and most keyboards either require network access or lack features.
 That’s why I use **FUTO Keyboard** — it offers offline speech-to-text, solid typing feel, and a fully local privacy model.
 It’s one of the few keyboards that hits the sweet spot of usability and privacy.

+**Obsidian + Syncthing-Fork** deserves a special mention as one of the best privacy-respecting productivity setups I've found.
+Instead of paying for Obsidian's premium sync service, I use Syncthing-Fork to handle vault synchronization across all my devices — completely free, peer-to-peer, and with no cloud middleman.
+You get full control: sync your entire vault, cherry-pick specific folders, or set up multiple sync configurations.
+It's fast, reliable, and keeps everything local-first.
+Add plugins like Excalidraw for visual thinking and Kanban boards for task management, and you've got a surprisingly powerful low-overhead system for planning, mapping ideas, and staying organized — all without recurring subscriptions or third-party servers touching your data.

+**Tailscale**, **KDE Connect**, and **Syncthing-Fork** form a powerful, privacy-respecting trinity for seamless device interaction, file sharing, and remote access.
+Tailscale creates a secure mesh VPN across all your devices — phone, laptop, desktop, or server — allowing direct, encrypted communication over the internet or local network, without requiring port forwarding or exposing devices publicly.
+KDE Connect bridges Android and Linux devices over the same network (or via Tailscale), enabling clipboard sync, file transfers, notifications, and even remote input, making day-to-day phone-to-desktop integration smooth and convenient.
+Syncthing-Fork handles continuous, peer-to-peer file synchronization over local networks or Tailscale, keeping folders in sync between devices in a fully encrypted, self-hosted way, ideal for backups, project sharing, or media libraries.
+Together, these three apps replace many proprietary cloud services, providing a fully local, encrypted, and self-controlled ecosystem for file sharing, device connectivity, and remote access.

+**Thunderbird** is still relatively new on mobile as of writing this.
+It merged with **K-9 Mail**, though both remain available as separate apps.
+While Thunderbird is coming along nicely, if you feel dissatisfied or just want to explore your options, K-9 Mail is still actively maintained and worth considering — in fact, some users may find it even more polished for mobile use at this stage.

+A few other FOSS apps that really impressed me:

+- **NewPipe** is an excellent YouTube frontend — works great overall, though it can get a bit clunky when routing through a VPN.
+- **OpenReads** was a pleasant surprise; I'd never used a book-tracking app before, but if you read regularly, it's absolutely worth trying.
+- **Organic Maps** — as someone who relied exclusively on Google Maps for years, I was genuinely surprised by how well it performed.

+All three are solid enough that I'd recommend them for daily use, even if you're not running GrapheneOS.

+Among the proprietary apps, many are essential — online banking, contactless payments, and communication tools are hard to avoid.
+Others, like streaming services or mobile games, are entirely optional depending on your lifestyle.
+Then there are apps that fall somewhere in between, where your needs may vary: Proton Calendar and Tailscale are good examples, though both are among the most privacy-respecting proprietary options available.
+But the one app I haven't found a satisfactory replacement for is **Spotify**.
+If you have Spotify Premium, it's hands down the best music streaming experience on mobile — nothing else comes close in terms of library size, discovery features, and overall usability.
+Without Premium, though, the mobile app is nearly unusable.
+If you're already paying for it, there's no better option out there.